-Lady Palm (Rhapis excelsa) Indoor Care, Growing Problems with Solutions
+Lady Palm (Rhapis excelsa) Indoor Care, Common Problems & Solutions

-Lady Palm (Rhapis excelsa) blossoms in bright to medium light, warm and moderately humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Lady Palm (Rhapis excelsa) flourishes in medium to bright indirect light, moderately warm and humid conditions, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Rhapis excelsa is one of the popular palms and grows in multi-stemmed clumps with numerous, glossy, evergreen leaves divided into broad, ribbed segments.
+Rhapis excelsa is among favorite Palm varieties and grows in multi-stemmed clumps with numerous, glossy, evergreen leaves which are divided into broad, ribbed segments.

-Lady Palm belongs to the group of palms (called fan palms) which produce fronds which are split into numerous segments radiating from a point at the base (fan-like segments like ladies fan).
+Lady Palm belongs to the group of palms called fan palms as they produce fronds which are split into numerous segments radiating from a point at the base (fan-like segments which look-like a lady's fan).
 The segments may be entirely or only partly divided.

 The new foliage arises from a fibrous sheath which remains attached to the base.
 As it ages, the sheath falls, revealing bamboo-like trunks.